Bramminator/Bioinformatics-week-2-project-/README.md

 # The data set

-This data set illustrates the acute mortality of flour beetles (Tribolium confusum) following 5 hour exposure to carbon disulfide gas.
+This data set the mortality of flour beetles (Tribolium confusum) after exposure to carbon disulfide gas for 5 hours.

 ## Flour beetle